gnosis/truffle-nice-tools/readme.md

 ```

 *(Pro-Tip: If you are having errors with compiling, npx will attempt to use the local Truffle install, make sure your compiler versions are the same, if you are normally using a global Truffle install. )*

+*Special Thanks to contributors Alan Lu (Cag) and Dominik Teiml (dteiml) for allowing the use of tools inn this toolkit.*